 - 2 Tablespoon water

-- Start by pulsing the flour, Turmeric, Salt and Sugar in a food processor until it’s well combined and the flour appears crumbly.
+- Start by pulsing the flour, Butter, Turmeric, Salt, and Sugar in a food processor until it’s well combined and the flour appears crumbly.

 - Gradually introduce the water a little at a time and pulse process it, till it comes together as a ball.